wp-launchpad/phpunit-wp-hooks/README.md

 ## PHPUnit WP Hooks

-This library is a PHPUnit aimed to facilitate mocking WordPress hooks during integration testing.
+This library is a PHPUnit library aimed to facilitate mocking WordPress hooks during integration testing.

 ### Install